GameServerManagers/LinuxGSM-Docs/commands/install.md

 It is also worth searching the internet for issues relating to the error message you receive.

-### Not enough disk space
+### Not Enough Disk Space

-Some game servers do use significant disk space.
-If you are having issues downloading check that your server has enough space available
+Some game servers take up a significant amount of disk space.
+If you are having issues downloading check that your server has enough space available.

-To check your disk remaining space, use:
+To check your available storage, use:

 `df -h` or \`./gameserver details

 #### DNS Issue

-Make sure you can `ping` using a hostname
+Make sure you can `ping` using a hostname.

 `ping google.com`

-should this fail your server may not have DNS lookup correctly configured. [https://www.cyberciti.biz/faq/linux-setup-dns-lookup/](https://www.cyberciti.biz/faq/linux-setup-dns-lookup/)
+Should this fail your server may not have DNS lookup correctly configured. [https://www.cyberciti.biz/faq/linux-setup-dns-lookup/](https://www.cyberciti.biz/faq/linux-setup-dns-lookup/)